The rights of requesters and the responsibilities of VITA under the Virginia Freedom of Information Act

 - Under the Virginia Public Records Act and FOIA, VITA is not custodian of the records of other agencies, even if those agencies store their records on IT infrastructure maintained by VITA or its IT vendors.
 See Va.
 Code § 42.1-85(B); Va.
 Code § 2.2-3704(J).

 - For example, Agency A uses the central executive branch email system maintained by a vendor managed by VITA.
-Requests for email records from Agency A must be directed to Agency A, not to VITA.
+Requests for Agency A emails must be directed to Agency A, not to VITA.
 VITA does not become responsible for searching or providing Agency A's email even though that email is stored on a central system.

 - If you request all state government records about Subject X, VITA will be able to search for and provide only its own records.
-VITA's response will not cover records of other agencies.
+VITA's response will not include records of other agencies.

 - VITA is not the sole IT agency for all Virginia governmental bodies.
 That means not all Virginia governmental bodies and IT services are within the scope of VITA's responsibilities.